-As I will explain in greater detail in a future Ukraine post, the final entry on our Ukraine agenda was Uzhhorod, a mid-sized city near the border with Slovakia.
+As I mentioned in my tenth (and last) Ukraine post, the final entry on our Ukraine agenda was Uzhhorod, a mid-sized city near the border with Slovakia.

 Uzhhorod is over 500 km from Brno, though, so we thought we would not go straight back to Brno from there, so as to make the inbound journey less exhausting.
 Plus, squeezing an extra stop along the way also meant getting to visit an extra city.
 Win win.

 The Chosen One was Košice.
 Being a reasonably large city and conveniently located in Eastern Slovakia, it offered promising sightseeing and handy transport connections.